cilium/cilium/Documentation/bpf.rst

     # define memmove(dest, src, n)  __builtin_memmove((dest), (src), (n))
     #endif

-  The ``memcmp()`` built-in had some corner cases where inlining took not place due to an LLVM issue in the back end, and is therefore not recommended to be used until the issue is fixed.
+  The ``memcmp()`` built-in had some corner cases where inlining did not take place due to an LLVM issue in the back end, and is therefore not recommended to be used until the issue is fixed.

 6. **There are no loops available.**

-  The BPF verifier in the kernel checks that an BPF program does not contain loops by performing a depth first search of all possible program paths besides other control flow graph validations.
+  The BPF verifier in the kernel checks that a BPF program does not contain loops by performing a depth first search of all possible program paths besides other control flow graph validations.
 The purpose is to make sure that the program is always guaranteed to terminate.